 - Weight loss and lack of appetite

-If you have an abnormal PAP smear your doctor will do a colposcopy.
-It is an examination of the vagina with a special instrument that magnifies the cells on the cervix.
-If your doctors sees cells that look abnormal he will do a biopsy of the cervix by taking a sample of the cells with a sharp instrument.
-It might feel uncomfortable and you may experience some cramping, but it shouldn’t hurt.
-Once the results of the biopsy is back, your doctor will discuss treatment with you if necessary.
+If you have an abnormal PAP smear, your doctor will do a colposcopy.
+It is an examination of the vagina with a unique instrument that magnifies the cells on the cervix.
+If your doctors see cells that look abnormal, he will do a biopsy of the cervix by taking a sample of the cells with a sharp instrument.
+It might feel uncomfortable, and you may experience some cramping, but it shouldn’t hurt.
+Once the results of the biopsy are back, your doctor will discuss treatment with you if necessary.

 Is there a relation between HPV and HIV?

 Both are viruses that cause sexually transmitted diseases, but they are different and have no relation.
 HPV can heal on its own while HIV stays for life.
-Persons who are HIV positive are much more susceptible to contract HPV and their symptoms of HPV are much more severe.
-It is very important for an HIV positive person to take care not to contract HPV.
+Persons who are HIV positive are much more susceptible to contract HPV, and their symptoms of HPV are much more severe.
+An HIV positive person needs to take care not to contract HPV.

 Treatment of HPV